JasonLeeGit/artist-and-albums-database/README.md

 To Run,

-cd to your resoucre folder in the project IE,
+cd to your project resource folder,

 cd C:\workspace\artist-and-albums-database\src\main\resources